Ettwiller/RIMS-seq/README.md

 Optional arguments :

 `--qualityscore` : minimum base calling quality score (default=30).
 It is recommendended that you use a base quality score between 30-35 for Illumina sequencing.
-Including lower quality base quality scores will increases the background noise :thinking:
+Including lower quality base quality scores will increase the background noise :thinking:

 `--flank` : the regions around the C to T read variants (default 7bp) <---7bp---C---7bp--->